amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

 `"unstructured_controls`" contains options specific to the unstructured modes.
 It has the following structure and elements

+  * `"unstr_flow_controls`" specifies numerical controls for the flow process kernal avaiable under the unstructured algorithm.
+It has the following elements

+    * `"discretization_method`" specifies the spatial discretization method.
+Is has type "string" (options: fv-default, fv-monotone, fv-multi_point_flux_approximation, fv-extended_to_boundary_edges, mfd-default, mfd-optimized_for_sparsity, mfd-support_operator, mfd-optimized_for_monotonicity, mfd-two_point_flux_approximation)

+    * `"rel_perm_method`" defines a method for calculating the upwinded relative permeability.
+It has type "string" (options: upwind-darcy_velocity(default), upwind-gravity, upwind-amanzi, other-arithmetic_average, other-harmonic_average)

+    * `"preconditioning_strategy`" = "string" (options: linearized_operator(default), diffusion_operator)

+  * `"unstr_transport_controls`" specifies numerical controls for the transport process kernal avaiable under the unstructured algorithm.
+It has the following elements

+    * `"algorithm`" = "string" (options: explicit first-order(default), explicit second-order, implicit upwind)

+    * `"sub_cycling`" = "string" (options: off(default), on)

+  * `"unstr_transport_controls`" specifies numerical controls for the flow process kernal avaiable under the unstructured algorithm.
+It has the following elements

   * `"unstr_steady-state_controls`"  has the following elements

     * `"comments`" = "string" - SKIPPED